eaglesdgreat/cd0037-API-Development-and-Documentation-project/README.md

 By making notes ahead of time, you will practice the core skill of being able to read and understand code and will have a simple plan to follow to build out the endpoints of your backend API.

 > View the [Frontend README](./frontend/README.md) for more details.

+### API Documentation
+The [backend] [documentation](./backend/documentation/README.md) directory contains a complete documentation of the backend API's and how to how to integrate to the frontend.
+The documentation explains how the api is called and the request send and JSON response received.
+> View the [API Documentation README](./backend/documentation/README.md) for more details.